 Synthesis essays follow the same structural pattern as regular essays.
 That is, the professor will expect you to write an essay with a clear and visible introduction, body, and conclusion section.
 How many paragraphs and sources are included in your paper hinges on the word count.
 High school students usually write one-page synthesis essays.
 In contrast, college students or university undergraduates are often required to write three and more pages.

 3 Main Types of Synthesis Essays

 There are three major types of synthesis essays.
 Knowing their functions will allow you to distinguish between them easily and write them properly if the type is specified.
-So, let’s take a closer look at every type and highlight their features.
+So, let’s take a closer look at every synthesis essay type and highlight their features.

 1. Argumentative Synthesis